 The main difference for each level includes the length, the material that the board is made from, intended use, construction, flexibility amongst other factors.
 The design is also different when it comes to levels and their choice of boards.
 For instance, advanced snowboarders are a little bit shorter while starters are recommended to use the longer.
 The reasoning behind this is that pros can manage to gain maximum stability even in a small area as compared to the starters.
 That’s why it’s important to have your ability level right to help you shop for a perfect board.

-Don’t make a mistake or getting tempted to buy what doesn’t work because it’s cheap or it works great.
+Don’t make a mistake or get tempted to buy what doesn’t work because it’s cheap or it looks great.
 Go for what works for your ability levels.
 Having the right snowboard comes with numerous benefits such as safe, extended life span and an enjoyable ride.
-It will be disgusting if you are in elite/advanced level only to find that you bought a board meant for beginners- you will find it hard spin or even make a manoeuvre in the most open space.
-That’s why ability is a crucial factor to be considered.
+It will be unpleasant if you are in elite/advanced level only to find that you bought a board meant for beginners- you will find it hard to spin or even make a manoeuvre in the most open space.
+That’s why a snowboarder’s ability is a crucial factor to be considered.

 You can also improve the board’s stability by extending the toes and heels over the edges of the board.
 This way, you will manage to apply leverage on the board and also modulate pressure with your ankles for a perfect ride.
 But be careful with extending the boots too far over the edges of the board in the name of finding more stability.
 If that’s, you will be putting yourself at risk since they are likely to hit the snow as you make turns and this will definitely cause a fatal fall especially if you were riding at a high speed.